CircuitSculptor/IoT-Project/README.md

 - 1x LED (with 330Ω resistor)

 ### Features
-- In my Smart Bedroom where will be **2 temperature and humidity sensors**, one will be placed inside the bedroom where it can measure the entire room effectively and one will be outside.
-To          protect the sensor from rain or direct sunlight, it is common practise to use a box with vent holes called a **Stevenson Screen**.
+- In my Smart Bedroom their are **2 temperature and humidity sensors**, one placed inside the bedroom where it can measure the entire room effectively and one will be outside.
+To          protect the sensor from rain or direct sunlight, it is common practice to use a box with vent holes called a **Stevenson Screen**.

   - My project features 2 types of sensors to gather temperature and humidity data.
       - One sensor is a AHT20 that uses the **I²C** protocol.
 More on I²C [here](#i2c)